HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 Regarding notifications in FHIR R4, the information normally contained in a `SubscriptionStatus` resource, including details about notification events, is represented by a `Basic` resource with a complex extension.
 Related query information can be added as a nested extension within the `notificationEvent` sub-extension of the [backport-subscription-status-r4](StructureDefinition-backport-subscription-status-r4.html) profile.

-For examples, please see [Backported SubscriptionTopic: R4 Encounter Complete](Basic-r4-encounter-complete.html), [R4 Notification: Id Only with Related Query](Bundle-r4-notification-id-only-with-query.html), or [R4 Notification: Full Resource with related query](Bundle-r4-notification-full-resource-with-query.html).
+For examples, please see [R4 Notification: Id Only with Related Query](Bundle-r4-notification-id-only-with-query.html) or [R4 Notification: Full Resource with related query](Bundle-r4-notification-full-resource-with-query.html).

 ##### FHIR R4B and Later